teisenbe/transpsoe/README.md

 # Transpsoe

 This is a Eurorack 1u 22hp module that performs pitch transposition on V/oct signals.
 Outputs are accurate to within 1.5mV, often better.
 The panel is designed for Intellijel 1u, but is (untested) compatible with Pulp Logic 1u.
-Build instructions can be found [here](build_instructions.md). **Note: rev 1 has not been built yet, but is only minor changes from rev 0, see the [changelog](CHANGELOG.md) for details.**
+Build instructions can be found [here](build_instructions.md). **Note: revs 1 and 2 have not been built yet.
+Rev 1 but is only minor changes from rev 0, but 2 is more substantial.
+See the [changelog](CHANGELOG.md) for details.**

 ![Photo of assembled Transpsoe](transpsoe.png)